 Transmit center frequency leakage

-For an 80+80 MHz or 160+160 MHz transmission where the RF LO falls outside both frequency segments, the RF LO shall meet the spectral mask requirements as defined in 36.3.18.1 (Transmit spectral mask) (TBD).
 For 20/40/80/160 MHz transmission, the power measured at the location of the RF LO using resolution BW 78.125 kHz shall not exceed the maximum of –32 dB relative to the total transmit power and –20 dBm, or equivalently , where P is the transmit power per antenna in dBm.
 The transmit center frequency leakage is specified per antenna.
 The transmit center frequency leakage for 320 MHz transmission is TBD.

 Transmitter constellation error

 The relative constellation RMS error in the test, calculated by first averaging over subcarriers, frequency segments, EHT PPDUs, and spatial streams (see Equation (36-85)) as described in 36.3.18.4.4 (Transmitter modulation accuracy (EVM) test)) shall not exceed a data-rate dependent value according to Table 36-44 (Allowed relative constellation error versus constellation size and coding rate).
 The number of spatial streams under test shall be equal to the number of utilized transmitting STA antenna (output) ports and also equal to the number of utilized testing instrumentation input ports.
-In the test, [(no STBC)] (TBD) and no beamforming steering matrix shall be used.
+In the test, and no beamforming steering matrix shall be used.
 Each output port of the transmitting STA shall be connected through a cable to one input port of the testing instrumentation.
-The requirements shall apply to 20 MHz, 40 MHz, 80 MHz, 160 MHz, and 320 MHz contiguous transmissions as well as 80+80 MHz and 160+160 MHz transmissions (TBD).
+The requirements shall apply to 20 MHz, 40 MHz, 80 MHz, 160 MHz, and 320 MHz contiguous transmissions.

-There is no Table 9-31i (UL Target RSSI subfield encoding) in P802.11ax D7.0.
-I replace this reference with Table 9-31j (UL Target Receive Power subfield in Trigger frame).